Governance and People

 The Ozad Advisory Committee

 (OAC) oversees the activities of the Ozad Institute.
 The OAC reports through the HDGH Changing Lives Together Foundation (CLTF).
 The OAC meets quarterly and minutes are posted on the Ozad Institute internet site, Regional Children's Centre, HDGH.
 Ms. Cathy Geml is Chair of the OAC and currently serves as the CLTF representative.
 Ms. Pam Skillings is the Secretary of the OAC.
 Mr. John Jenner is the Electrozad Supply Co.
 Ltd. and Electrozad Foundation representative.
 Dr. Christine Daigle, C. Psych. is a Maryvale Adolescent and Family Services representative.
 Dr. Brenda Santarossa is a John McGivney Children's Centre School Authority representative.
-Dr. Sonja Grbevski (HDGH Vice President Brain & Behaviour Health) is the RCC Representative.
+Dr. Sonja Grbevski (HDGH Vice President Mental Health & Addictions) is the RCC Representative.
 Mr. Stephen Roberts an ex-officio member is a lawyer and partner at McTague Law Firm.
 Stephen has had

 involvement with the Electrozad Foundation since the seminal proposal in 1989, and the establishment of the Ozad Institute in 1990.
 Stephen Roberts continues to provide legal consultation related to the Ozad Institute.
 These and other past OAC